-Uralla Shire Council didn't pass the size criteria of 'scale and capacity' which requires a Council to have the scale and capacity of at least the equivalent of the recommendation of the Independent Local Government Review Panels recommendations (Uralla and Walcha to merge).
+However, our Council didn't pass the size criteria of 'scale and capacity' which requires a Council to have the scale and capacity of at least the equivalent of the recommendation of the Independent Local Government Review Panels recommendations (Uralla and Walcha to merge).

-All NSW Councils that were found to be unfit in the IPARTs report were then given a final 30 day period (until the 18th of November) to consider putting forward a merger proposal.
+All NSW Councils that were found to be unfit in the IPARTs report have now been given a final 30 period (until the 18th of November) to reconsider their position and to consider putting forward a merger proposal.